 Cooper Union

-Colleges in The US With No Fees
+Colleges in The US With No Application Fees

 Not all colleges and universities charge an application fee.
 In fact, there are several top-ranked institutions with free submission options.
 There are a few reasons a school may choose to lower or eliminate application costs.
 In most cases, these schools want to encourage more students to apply.
 This may be in response to a low enrollment year, a growing or expanding campus, or a desire to appeal to more diverse populations.